- Home

 - Video: What is targeted therapy?

-Bevacizumab is a targeted therapy drug sometimes used to treat advanced epithelial tumours.
-It is given with chemotherapy every three weeks as a drip into a vein (intravenous infusion).
+This targeted therapy drug is sometimes used to treat advanced epithelial tumours.
+It is given with chemotherapy every 3 weeks as a drip into a vein (intravenous infusion).
+Treatment will continue for about 12 months if used as part of the initial treatment, or for as long as it’s working if it is used for cancer that has come back.

-Other targeted therapy drugs may be available on clinical trials.
-Talk with your doctor about the latest developments and whether you are a suitable candidate.
+Other targeted therapy drugs may be available in clinical trials.
+Talk with your doctor about what new drugs are available and whether you are a suitable candidate.

 Side effects of targeted therapy

-The most common side effects of bevacizumab include bleeding, wound-healing problems, high blood pressure and kidney problems.
-In very rare cases, small tears (perforations) may develop in the bowel wall.
+- The most common side effects of bevacizumab include bleeding, skin rash, high blood pressure and kidney problems.
+In very rare cases, small tears (perforations) may develop in the bowel or stomach wall.

 For more on this, see our general section on Targeted therapy.